 darja bajagić's art is difficult to look at and difficult to look away from

-Sex, death, violence, pornography, desire, fear and voyeurism all take centre stage in this artist’s practice.
+Sex, death, violence, pornography, desire, fear, and voyeurism all take center stage in this artist’s practice.

 Darja Bajagić's art will confront you.
 It’s full of sex, death, violence, pornography, desire, fear, voyeurism.
 It is, in her own words, “difficult to look at and difficult to look away from”.
-It’s work of incredible emotional complexity and subtlety, and forces us acknowledge the darkness of life.
+It is a work of incredible emotional complexity and subtlety, and forces us to acknowledge the darkness of life.

 Darja grew up between Montenegro and Egypt and settled in the US, in Michigan, then went to Yale to study art.
-Her tutors at art school were so shocked by what she started producing they offered to pay for her to get counselling.
-Her art is unsettling because it resists puritanical judgements and moralising.
+Her art school teachers were so shocked by what she started producing they offered to pay for her to get counseling.
+Her art is unsettling because it resists puritanical judgements and moralizing.
 It’s hard to place your emotional response (that’s the whole point).
-Anger, disgust, sadness, pity, outrage -- the lack of obvious moral standpoint of the author complicates -- all at the heart of the whole of her practice.
+Anger, disgust, sadness, pity, outrage — the lack of obvious moral standpoint of the author complicates — all at the heart of the whole of her practice.

 You lived in a lot of different places growing up, right?